DeepMesh: Differentiable Iso-Surface Extraction: Introduction

-In short, our core contribution is a theoretically well-grounded technique for differentiating through iso-surface extraction.
-This enables us to harness the full power of deep implicit surface representations to define an end-to-end differentiable surface mesh parameterization that allows topology changes.
+In all these cases, our end-to-end differentiable parameterization gives us an edge over state-of-the art algorithms.
+In short, our core contribution is a theoretically well-grounded and computationally efficient way to differentiate through iso-surface extraction.
+This enables us to harness the full power of neural implicit fields to define an end-to-end differentiable surface mesh parameterization that allows topology changes.